 Need more guidelines?
-Check our complete SEO guide for photographers now.
+Take a look at this complete SEO guide for photographers.

-Thanks to these tips, visitors should be just as excited as a crowd of 15 year old Beliebers after reading the “About Me” page of your website.
-The next thing they’ll want: to engage with you further.
-So don’t forget to add an explicit call to action at the end of your section, with a link to the most relevant page depending on your target audience.
-If you’re mostly working for companies or creative agencies, add a link to your contact form to start talking business.
-If you’re an event or a wedding photographer, a link to your Booking page is an absolute must.
-And if you’re simply aiming for curious people, your social networks should be calling out for a “like” or a “follow”.
+Last, but not least, a professional photographer ‘About Me’ page is not complete without a button that converts your visitors into clients.
+So don’t forget to add an explicit call-to-action at the end of your section, with a link to the most relevant page on your site.
+For example, if you mostly work with companies or creative agencies, add a link to your contact form to start talking business.
+On the other hand, if you’re an event or a wedding photographer, a link to your bookings page is an absolute must.